 |Pastor Jared Carson||family & close friends||Theresa spoke||photo of Dave at Pecan Grille|

-On Friday night we had Roger's excellent barbeque'd chicken, with a repeat on Saturday night.
+On Friday night we had Roger's excellent barbequed chicken, with a repeat on Saturday night.
 On Sunday evening Roger made grilled salmon.
-Quite the feast and on all nights we had a side-stream of salad & other condiments.
+Quite the feast and on all nights there was a side-stream of salad & other condiments.

 |Organ Mountains||from the parking area||the hike||Don, Mary & Paul|